JetBrains/resharper-rider-plugin/README.md

 ## Getting Started

-Download the template package from the [releases page](https://github.com/matkoch/resharper-sampleplugin/releases) and invoke from the download directory:
+Download the `JetBrains.ReSharper.SamplePlugin.*.nupkg` template package from the [releases page](https://github.com/matkoch/resharper-sampleplugin/releases) and invoke from the download directory:

 ```
 dotnet new --install JetBrains.ReSharper.SamplePlugin --nuget-source ./